 Label: Genome 6.66Mbp

-I was not really familiar with Astrosuka last week but when I’ve found out his last EP was released via my favorite Chinese label(you guessed it folks, it’s Genome 6.66Mbp), I though that I should definitely check him out.
+I was not really familiar with Astrosuka last week but when I’ve found out his last EP was released via my favorite Chinese label(you guessed it, folks, it’s Genome 6.66Mbp), I thought that I should definitely check him out.

 In six tracks this young Russian artist completely crushes and re-builds an entire musical culture, in a way that, especially for the use of the heavily-processed voices and the ear-piercing synths, immediately evokes Amnesia Scanner’s AS.

-The outcome is a collection of vicious, skull-bashing bangers, (un)shaped with great accuracy and talent and that will make you rave wildly wether you like or not.
+The outcome is a collection of vicious, skull-bashing bangers, (un)shaped with great accuracy and talent and that will make you rave wildly whether you like or not.